pagkly/Zed/Investopedia4/Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans.md

 ## Related Forms

-Form 1099-R is one of many different types of 1099 forms, collectively referred to as the information return forms.
+Form 1099-R is one of many different types of 1099 forms, collectively referred to as the information [[Return|return]] forms.
 Information returns are used by the IRS to keep taxpayers from underreporting their income.
 Each type of information return is intended to capture a different type of payment or transaction.
-Although there are approximately 16 types of information returns, most taxpayers will only ever receive a handful of them.
+Although there are approximately 16 types of information returns, most taxpayers [[Will|will]] only ever receive a handful of them.
 Here are the most common Form 1099s.

 ### Form 1099-INT: Interest Income